 In the confirmation option, select restart the destination server automatically if required, or else you can’t proceed.

-Note: Server restarts afterwards and continues with the installation and if completed successfully it displays succeeded.
+Note: Server restarts afterward and continues with the installation and if completed successfully it displays succeeded.

 Click on next and select add and after it succeeds, click on close.